tonyelhabr/netlify/content/post/decomposition-smoothing-soccer/index.md

 # Non-Negative Matrix Factorization (NNMF) with `{reticulate}` and `sklearn`

 Next up is the actual NNMF calculation.
 I don't care if you're the biggest R [stan](https://www.urbandictionary.com/define.php?term=Stan) in the world---you have to admit that the python code to perform the NNMF is quite simple and (dare I say) elegant.
+The `comps=30` here means

 ```python